works by varsha ramesh

 VR

-I found it in a thrift shop in Vienna, run by an old man who’s always slightly grumpy and only takes cash.
-It reminded me of a picnic set we had when I was growing up.
-Everything fits perfectly into itself — it’s compact, practical, stackable.
-I liked the rhythm of that form.
-The idea of stackability keeps coming back in my work — maybe because it’s about creating quiet order from everyday chaos..
+i found it in a thrift shop in vienna. everything fits perfectly into itself, it’s compact, practical, stackable. i liked the rhythm of that form. the idea of stackability keeps coming back in my work — maybe because it’s about creating quiet order from everyday chaos.

 two: porsche x pantone